NathanaelGandhi/reusable-workflows/README.md

 Nathanael Gandhi | github.com/NathanaelGandhi

+## auto-assign-pr-reusable-workflow

+This workflow can auto-assign PRs.
+Configure the caller as required.

+See [https://github.com/NathanaelGandhi/auto-assign-pr-reusable-workflow](https://github.com/NathanaelGandhi/auto-assign-pr-reusable-workflow) for the latest version.

+1. Copy the [auto-assign-pr-caller.yaml](.github/workflows/auto-assign-pr-caller.yaml) into your own ```.github/workflows``` folder
+2. Copy the [auto_assign_pr.yml](.github/auto_assign_pr.yml) into your own ```.github/``` folder

 ## Clang Format Check

 This workflow can run Clang-Format on your repo using the style listed in a .clang-format file.
 Configure the caller as required.